privacyguides/blog.privacyguides.org/docs/posts/merch-announcement.md

 ---
 # Privacy Guides now has merchandise

-Yes, you read the title correctly: now we have merch.
+Yes, you read the title correctly: we have merch now.
 Privacy Guides has partnered with [HELLOTUX](https://www.hellotux.com/privacyguides) to create what we think are the finest garments in the land.<!-- more -->

 It would be ironic to sell our products on a site riddled with ads and trackers.
 So we weren't going to.
 This decision ruled out loads of providers, as our privacy-focused values and their Google Analytics just didn't quite align.
 Privacy Guides has a global audience, so worldwide shipping was a must.
 And we didn't want to be peddling tacky cheaply printed t-shirts either.
 This narrowed down our options considerably.